by Summer McAnally | Feb 23, 2021 | Electrical Panel, Electrician

 For all your electrical needs, call Farryn Electric at 484-316-0449.

-I cannot stress enough the importance of yearly outdoor electrical check ups to ensure safety and functionality.
+I cannot stress enough the importance of yearly outdoor electrical check-ups to ensure safety and functionality.
 Here are a few tips I would like to share with you.
-If you would like Farryn Electric, LLC to do this for you, please give us a call 484-316-0449.
+If you would like Farryn Electric to do this for, our electricians can handle all of our outdoor lighting maintenance needs.
+Please give us a call today!

 Upgrade Burned-Out Lamps